Argentine Nationality Options

-According to Argentine Citizenship Law No. 346, Title 1, Article 1, the following individuals are eligible for Argentine Citizenship:
+According to Citizenship Law No. 346, Title 1, Article 1, the following individuals are eligible for Argentine nationality by Blood or by Soil:

-1° All individuals born or to be born in the territory of the
+1° Option: All individuals born or to be born in the territory of the

 Argentine Republic (Jus soli), regardless of the nationality of their parents, except the children of foreign Ministers and members of the Legation residing in the Republic (Children of Diplomats are not eligible).

-2° The children of native Argentines born in a foreign country opt for citizenship of origin (Jus sanguinis).
+2° Option: The children of native Argentines born in a foreign country opt for citizenship of origin (Jus sanguinis).
 Those with at least one Argentine parent may qualify for Argentine citizenship by blood (jus sanguinis), even if born outside the country.
-In other words, individuals with at least one Argentine parent are eligible for Argentine citizenship by descent under the principle of jus sanguinis (right of blood).
-This law enables people to claim Argentinian citizenship even if they are born outside the country.
+In other words, individuals with at least one Argentine parent are eligible for Argentine nationality by descent under the principle of jus sanguinis (right of blood).
+This law enables people to claim Argentine citizenship by birth for parents even if they are born outside the country.

-3°Foreigners over the age of eighteen (18) who can prove they have resided in the Argentine Republic continuously for the two (2) years before their application—either as permanent or temporary residents under the current immigration regulations—may apply for Argentine citizenship by naturalization, provided they express their intention before a federal judge.
+Option 2°: Foreigners over the age of eighteen (18) who can prove they have resided in the Argentine Republic continuously and legally for the two (2) years before their application—either as permanent or temporary residents under the current immigration regulations—may apply for Argentine nationality by naturalization, provided they express their intention in front of NATIONAL DIRECTORATE OF MIGRATION, a decentralized agency acting within the scope of the VICE-CHIEF OF THE CABINET OF THE INTERIOR of the CHIEF OF THE CABINET OF MINISTERS.

-5° Establishing a new industry or introducing a useful invention in Argentina can expedite the naturalization process for foreign nationals.
-Typically, after residing in Argentina for two consecutive years, individuals can apply for citizenship.
-However, this period can be shortened if applicants contribute significantly to the country, such as starting a new industry or introducing beneficial inventions.
+6° Option: Foreigners who prove to the NATIONAL DIRECTORATE OF MIGRATION, regardless of the length of their residence, that they have made a relevant investment in the country.
+Establishing a new industry or introducing a useful invention in Argentina can expedite the naturalization process for foreign nationals.
+Typically, regardless of residing in Argentina for two consecutive years, individuals can apply for citizenship immediately.
+This period can be shortened if applicants contribute significantly to the country, such as starting a new industry or introducing beneficial inventions in the amount of 500,000 USD.
+For details, contact the Immi Legal Team

 For people over 18 to obtain the nationality of Argentina, the following documents are required:

-Spouses, children, and parents of Argentine citizens (whether by birth or naturalization) are eligible for permanent residence in Argentina and can apply for citizenship more easily.
-This law highlights Argentina’s family-centered approach to citizenship, making it easier for those with direct ties to Argentine citizens to gain Argentine immigration status.
+Being the spouse, parent, or child of a native, naturalized, or optional Argentine is eligible for permanent residence in Argentina.
+They can apply for citizenship more easily after two years of residence as well.
+Argentina’s family-centered approach to citizenship makes it easier for those who has direct ties to Argentine citizens to obtain Argentine permanent residency.
 However, spouses, children, and parents of naturalized Argentine citizens do not automatically pass on citizenship.
-In these cases, relatives must pursue other citizenship pathways, such as residing in Argentina for two years before applying or obtaining citizenship through marriage, etc.
+In these cases, relatives must pursue other citizenship pathways we discussed above, such as residing in Argentina for two years before applying or obtaining citizenship, or through Investment.

-Argentine citizenship can be acquired through various pathways, primarily by descent and by option.
-Understanding the distinctions between these methods is crucial for individuals seeking Argentine nationality.
+Argentine citizenship can be opted by descent.
+Understanding the details of these methods is crucial for individuals seeking Argentine nationality.

-To help illustrate the process of obtaining Argentine citizenship by descent, here’s a hypothetical example:
+To help illustrate the process of obtaining Argentine nationality by descent, here’s a hypothetical example:

-Currently, the original copy of Francisco’s birth certificate is unavailable, but an electronic version can be obtained.
-This electronic copy, once apostilled, will be valid for the citizenship process.
-It’s important to note that Emma cannot directly acquire Argentine citizenship through her grandfather; she must first go through the process of obtaining citizenship for her mother, Laura, and then for herself.
+The original copy of Francisco’s (grandfather) birth certificate is unavailable, but an electronic version can be obtained.
+This electronic copy, once apostilled, will be valid for the nationality process for the mother of the applicant.
+It’s important to note that Emma (Applicant) cannot directly acquire Argentine citizenship through her grandfather; she must first go through the process of obtaining citizenship for her mother, Laura, and then permanent residency for herself.
+Stay two years continuously and legally in Argentina, and then apply for citizenship.
+She can’t get citizenship through her grandparents.

 Key Points:

-Argentine citizenship by descent can only be passed down through direct relatives (parent to child or husband to wife).
+• Argentine citizenship by descent can only be passed down through direct relatives (parent to child or husband to wife (if native)).

-Grandparents, siblings, or extended family members cannot directly pass on citizenship rights.
+• Grandparents, siblings, or extended family members cannot directly pass on citizenship rights.
+However, can pass the permanent residency.

 Every person born in Argentine territory is considered an Argentinian national.
-Children born abroad to Argentine citizens can choose the nationality of Argentina only when they reach 18 years old.
-Because foreigners who have lived in Argentina for two uninterrupted years may acquire citizenship by naturalization.
+Children born abroad to naturalized Argentine citizens can choose the nationality of Argentina only when they reach 18 years old.
+However, children of naturalized Argentinians can obtain permanent residency automatically.
+Foreigners who have lived in Argentina for two uninterrupted years may acquire citizenship by naturalization.

-Individuals who enter Argentina legally can enjoy the same rights as locals.
-After two years of residency, they can apply for Argentine citizenship.
-An applicant must have maintained continuous permanent or temporary residency for two years to be eligible to count toward the residency requirement for naturalization.
+Individuals over 18 years old who enter Argentina legally can enjoy the same rights as locals.
+After two years of residency, they can apply for Argentine nationality.
+An applicant must have maintained continuous permanent or temporary residency for two years to be eligible to count toward the Argentine nationality by naturalization

 “1°.
 Los extranjeros mayores de DIECIOCHO (18) años que acrediten haber residido en la REPÚBLICA ARGENTINA de acuerdo al marco normativo migratorio vigente, como residentes permanentes o temporarios, en forma continua durante los DOS (2) años anteriores a la solicitud y manifestasen ante los jueces federales su voluntad de serlo.”